charles-ison/sv_term_project/README.md

         - Press the key `x`
             - displays a bi-color gradient of contours from red to blue.
         - Press the key `c`
-            - combine contours with height fields.
-        - Press the key `v`
-            - combine colors/height/contours.
-        - Press the key `b`
-            - combine colors/height/contours and show critical points.
+            - displays contours and shows critical points.
-        - Press the key `7`
-            - removes contours and the gradient descent curve if it exists.

     - Color:
         - Press the key `t`
-            - displays a grey scale map of the loss landscape at the mesh grid points.
+            - displays a greyscale map of the loss landscape.
         - Press the key `y`
             - displays a bi-color map of the loss landscape from red to blue.
         - Press the key `u`
-            - displays a rainbow map heat map.

-    - Height and Color:
-        - Press the key `i`
-            - displays the the loss landscape as height and grey scale map.
-        - Press the key `o`
-            - displays the the loss landscape as height and bi-color map.
-        - Press the key `p`
-            - displays the the loss landscape as height and rainbow map.
+            - displays a rainbow-colored map of the loss landscape.

     - Gradient Descent (for PCA only):
         -  Press the key `g`